chrisconlin/Conlin_Latin102/composition1.md

 ducere: infinitive of to lead
 is, nom sing of he

-"Cum Hercules veniret Oechaliam, is petivit ducere Iolen uxorem."
+"Hercules Cum venisset Oechaliam, petivit ducere Iolen uxorem."

 Your second sentence should state that when her father Eurytus was unwilling, Hercules captured Oechalia.